Twisted Wonderland: Usurper from the Wilds, English Translation

 “…Yuya mused, thinking of the Heartslabyul Dorm’s traditional formal high tea parties that were held on a day that wasn’t anyone’s birthday.
 The Heartslaybul housewarden could throw one of these parties whenever he chose to.”

-Content added to EN Novel: Yuuya saying “Us?”
+Added to EN Novel: Yuuya saying “Us?”
 When Crowley asks him and Grim to investigate the incidents.
 Originally he says only, “Me?”

 Removed from EN Novel: Suspecting that Crowley himself has been spreading the rumors about him around the school, there is the line, “Yuuya’s shoulders droop,” removed from the English-language translation.